 An ashram is a bit like a homestay.
 You get to experience local customs and spiritual practices as if you are an insider.
 Unless you have good English translations, you may not completely understand what everything is about; yet it’s wicked to experience a ceremony, nonetheless.

-Priest performs a puja ceremony for initiating Yoga TTC students and yoga attendees.
+Priest performs a puja ceremony for initiating Yoga TTC students.

 Neyyar Dam, Kerala, India

 The ashram offers drop-in classes, as well as courses in yoga and meditation.
 The beginner’s yoga and meditation courses are very popular.
 Yoga Vacations and Teacher Training, staying at the ashram, are also offered.

 Course Duration: Ranges from two to three weeks, or more.